eddy8700/spring-cloud-hash-broker/README.md

 .
 Now push the service on the pcf dev using cf push command it will read the configuration from manifest.yml file of the project.

+.Once the app is running, register the broker with the Cloud Controller (substitute the route for your broker app):

+cf create-service-broker hashmap-service-broker username password http://hashmap-service-broker.local.pcfdev.io

+.Next, we need to make the service plan public, as all plans start private by default.

+cf enable-service-access <service-name>(hashmap-service-broker)

+.You should now be able to see your service in the marketplace: cf marketplace

+.Next, create an instance of your service: cf create-service <service-name>(in this case it is HashBroker) basic custom-hash